 As you can see, the cause of your chronic diarrhea can be complex and may involve a number of factors.
 To find an effective solution it is vital to find its root cause.
 Based on your presenting symptoms and history, there are a number of lab tests we may use to find the cause of your symptoms, including:

-- A Comprehensive Stool Diagnosis which tests your stool for overgrowths of bacteria, yeasts, and parasites and also the levels of beneficial bacteria such as bifido, lactobacillus, F.praunitzii plus other digestive markers
+- A Comprehensive Stool Analysis which tests your stool for overgrowths of bacteria, yeasts, and parasites and also the levels of beneficial bacteria such as bifido, lactobacillus, F.praunitzii plus other digestive markers

 - Lactulose Breath Test for SIBO